-- Increase access to life-saving medicines through free or discounted prescriptions, bedside medication delivery, and medication management services. - The University of Utah Health leverages their 340B savings to provide free medications to eligible patients through their Medication Support Services (MSS) program.
-In addition, 340B helps to reduce hospital readmissions through their transitions of care program, in which pharmacists work with high-risk patients access their medications upon discharge.3 - Expand access to specialty care, including behavioral health, oncology, neurology and pneumology. - In response to a mounting crisis in children's mental health and a shortage of providers, St. Louis Children's Hospital leveraged their 340B savings to open a new pediatric behavioral health unit.4 - The University of California, San Francisco Health uses 340B to provide costly chemotherapy and immunotherapy services to uninsured and underinsured patients.5 - Address the social determinants of health by investing in affordable housing, creating medical-legal partnerships, and implementing community health programs. - Virginia Commonwealth University Medical Center uses their 340B savings to ensure that medically complex patients have access to permanent supportive housing.
-In addition, 340B supports their medical-legal partnership (MLP), which provides patients with free advice and representation on legal issues spanning housing, employment, and public benefits.6 - Advance health equity by helping historically marginalized populations access life-saving health care. - At the University of California, Los Angeles Health, 340B supports a local partnership to provide medical and behavioral health services to veterans and their families, as well as address the problem of chronic homelessness among veterans.7

-Johns Hopkins Medicine leverages 340B to support specialized, population-specific clinics, including the region's only Sickle Cell Center, which provides comprehensive services for a predominantly Black patient population.8
+- University of California, San Francisco (UCSF) Health uses 340B to provide costly chemotherapy and immunotherapy services to uninsured and underinsured patients.4 - Address the social determinants of health by investing in affordable housing, creating medical-legal partnerships (MLPs), and implementing community health programs. - Virginia Commonwealth University Medical Center uses its 340B savings to ensure that medically complex patients have access to permanent supportive housing.
+In addition, 340B supports its MLP, which provides patients with free advice and representation on legal issues spanning housing, employment, and public benefits.5 - Advance health equity by helping under-resourced populations access lifesaving health care. - At University of California, Los Angeles (UCLA) Health, 340B supports a local partnership to provide medical and behavioral health services to veterans and their families and address the problem of chronic homelessness among veterans.6 - Johns Hopkins Medicine leverages 340B to support specialized, population-specific clinics, including the region's only Sickle Cell Center, which provides comprehensive services for a predominantly Black patient population.7

 340B has a big impact.
-To learn more about how our members use their savings to benefit patients and communities, we encourage you to refer to our AAMCNews collection on 340B, available here.
+To learn more about how our members use their savings to benefit patients and communities, we encourage you to refer to our AAMCNews webpage on 340B.